autonome/metafluff/contents/articles/bookmarklet-for-bulk-spam-processing-with-mailman/index.md

 ---
 layout: post
-title: Bookmarklet for Bulk Spam Processing with Mailman
+title: "Bookmarklet for Bulk Spam Processing with Mailman"
 published_at: 2014-10-20
 date: 2014-10-20
 ---